IBM/protect-webapp-using-runtime-container-security/README.md

    ***(i) Cross site request forgery***

-   The Cross Site Request Forgery(CSRF) exploits APIs that performs sensitive operations like a password change or account deletion.
+   The Cross Site Request Forgery(CSRF) exploits APIs that perform sensitive operations like a password change or account deletion.
    The `DVWA` application thats deployed exposes an API for password change: http://[public-ip-of-cluster]:32425/vulnerabilities/csrf/?password_new=password&password_conf=password&Change=Change In a valid authenticated session, this API can be invoked to change the password of the user.
 This can be exploited by attackers.